teampears/studious-adventure/Report/report-draft.md

 # Project Planning
 ## Clients
-Some folks may not be familiar with the booking process, therefore it is important to reduce the severity of the barriers (onboarding).
+Some folks may not be familiar with the booking process, therefore it is important to reduce the severity of the barriers (onboarding) to access.
 Potential clients could include chronic clients who require more regular assistance, and episodic clients who may be more transient in their use.
 In both cases, some of these customers may already be familiar with the existing process of booking but stand to benefit from the simplicity and assurance a web based booking implementation would provide.

 ### Northstar
 The northstar client is episodic users who are new to having food insecurities.
 The amount of clients the foodbank has had to serve has increased significantly due to the pandemic, and inflation - new clients are not familiar with the platform and have been putting increasing strain on the phone booking lines.